-He is the only footballer ever to have scored a goal in an FA Cup Final, a League Cup Final, a UEFA Cup Final and a Champions League Final.
-(Well that’s why he’s Captain Fantastic you know).
+He is the only footballer ever to have scored a goal in an FA Cup Final, a League Cup Final, a UEFA Cup Final and a Champions League Final with Rafa Benitez.
+(Well, that’s why he’s Captain Fantastic, you know).

-Only 15 number of players have scored more Premier League goals than Gerrard (120).
-Not bad for an ex midfielder.
+At the time of writing this Bio, Only 15 players have scored more Premier League goals than Gerrard (120).
+Not bad for an ex-midfielder.

 That UCL Memory:

 When Liverpool was down 3-0 after the first half during the 2005 Champions League match, Stevie G was the one who took the responsibility of dragging Liverpool into the match.

 He scored the first header, which motivated them and ultimately gave them the Champions League trophy.
 It was a Liverpool win against Carlo Ancelotti’s AC Milan team, which boasted big names like Andrea Pirlo, Ricardo Kaka, etc.

 Steven Gerrard purposely decided to take the last penalty during the shootout of the 2005 CL final.

 Though he did not have to take it because Shevchenko missed, he wanted to be the last penalty taker because he believed he was the club’s captain, so it was his responsibility to take that penalty.